Agenda

 Walnut Creek should install Rectangular Rapid Flashing Beacons, high visibility crosswalks, advance stop bars, daylighting, and other crossing improvements near schools where warranted.

-Build a Low-Stress Bike Network
+Campaign 3: Build a Low-Stress Bike Network

 Biking should not require bravery.
 Walnut Creek needs routes that normal people can use comfortably: kids, families, commuters, downtown visitors, and people connecting to BART or the Iron Horse Trail.